 See my CV for projects not listed here.
+You can access PDFs of my published papers here.
 Feel free to contact me for working papers of my current projects.

 Landon Schnabel.
 2016.
 “The Gender Pray Gap: Wage Labor and the Religiosity of High-Earning Women and Men.”
 Gender and Society 30(4).
 (PDF | Online Supplement )

-Winner of the 2016 North Central Sociological Association Student Paper Award.
+Winner of a 2016 North Central Sociological Association Student Paper Award

 Winner of the 2014 Society for the Scientific Study of Religion Student Paper Award

 Abstract: Social scientists agree that women are generally more religious than men, but disagree about whether the differences are universal or contingent on social context.
 This study uses General Social Survey data to explore differences in religiosity between, as well as among, women and men by level of individual earned income.
 Extending previous research, I focus on high earners with other groups included for comparison.
 Predicted probabilities based upon fully-interacted models provide four key findings: (1) There are no significant gender differences among high earners; (2) high-earning women are less religious than low-earning women; (3) high-earning men are more religious than low-earning men; and (4) differences among women and among men at different earnings levels are just as large as average differences between women and men.
 Further analyses demonstrate that the relationship between gender, earnings, and religiosity varies by race.
 The findings demonstrate the utility of intersectional approaches for understanding gender differences in religiosity.
 Beyond the implications specific to the gender differences in religiosity literature, this study also indicates that religion is an important, yet often under-emphasized, aspect of our intersectional selves.